voldern/kubernetes-preview-github-action/README.md

 To see an example of how to run the ingress on AWS with a `LoadBalancer` with an attached ACM certificate look at [configs/aws/ingress.yaml](configs/aws/ingress.yaml).

-To see an example of how to run the ingress on GKE with an external load balancer (ingress) look at [configs/gke/ingress.yaml](configs/gke/ingress.yaml).
+To see an **outdated** example of how to run the ingress on GKE with an external load balancer (ingress) look at [configs/gke/ingress.yaml](configs/gke/ingress.yaml).

 ### Helm chart

-We have a Helm chart to setup the infrastructure on AWS.
+There is a Helm chart to setup the infrastructure on AWS.

 You need to add this repository to your helm repositories: